MRF Executive Leadership & Board

 George P. Jameson, Board Treasurer (Illinois)

-C. Randy Lomax, MA, MFT (California)
+In Memoriam: C. Randy Lomax, MA, MFT (California)

 Randy Lomax is a Stage III melanoma survivor.
 He served as Chairman of the MRF Board for ten years.
 He is now the President and CEO of the Melanoma Research Foundation Breakthrough Consortium (MRFBC), whose mission is to accelerate the research and development of the most promising therapeutics for melanoma in order to deliver curative options to patients.

 Randy has both a Bachelors and Masters degree in Psychology and is a licensed Marriage and Family therapist.
 He has taught and worked in the counseling center of De Anza College for 38 years, retiring in June of 2009.
 His expertise included Human Sexuality and Drug and Alcohol abuse.
 Randy has been nationally recognized for his teaching excellence.